-Cal Poly Pomona's College of Environmental Design is looking for leaders and risk-takers who will create and shape the future of Architecture, Art, Landscape Architecture, Urban and Regional Planning, and Regenerative Studies.
+Cal Poly Pomona's College of Environmental Design is looking for leaders and risk-takers who will create and shape the future of architecture, visual communication design, art history, landscape architecture, urban and regional planning, and regenerative studies.
 We want those who participate inside and outside of the classroom and aren't afraid to think differently.

 The College of Environmental Design and its departments do not admit undergraduate students directly.
 All applicants seeking to enroll in an undergraduate degree offered by the College must complete the process through Cal Poly Pomona's Office of Admissions.
 For requirements, deadlines and instructions, please see:

-- Undergraduate Admissions for Freshmen and Tranfer Students
+- Undergraduate Admissions for Freshmen, Transfer and Out-of-State Students

 - Graduate Admissions for Masters Programs

 - International Admissions for Freshmen, Graduate and Transfer Students

 The B.Arch degree program is considered "impacted" -- that is, many more students apply than can be accommodated each year, and a supplementary admissions process is required by the University and the Department.
 All candidates must meet regular University admission standards as well as additional standards required by the Department of Architecture.

 For further information about requirements for impacted programs, please refer to the University website regarding impacted majors.

 Graduate admissions are decided by each of the departments.
 Requirements, deadlines and instructions may be different for each degree program, but generally it has two components: a main online application that is processed through the University, and a series of additional materials that are sent directly to appropriate department.